1000 g, (1kg) quartered, cored and cut into 1cm slices

 1 x 3 second spray(s)

-- Preheat oven to 200°C. Combine the apple, brown sugar and lemon juice in a saucepan.
-Cook, covered, over medium heat for 10 minutes or until the apple is tender but still hold its shape.
-Sprinkle over the cornflour and stir to combine.
-Place the apple in a colander to cool and drain.
+- Preheat oven to 200°C. Combine apple, brown sugar and lemon juice in a saucepan over medium heat.
+Cook, covered, for 10 minutes or until apple is tender but still holds its shape.
+Remove from heat, sprinkle cornflour over apple and stir until well combined.
+Transfer mixture to a large bowl.
+Set aside to cool.

-- Sift flour, icing sugar, bicarbonate of soda and ¼ tsp salt into a medium bowl.
+- Sift flour, icing sugar, bicarbonate of soda and ¼ teaspoon salt into a bowl.
 Whisk yoghurt and 1 tablespoon milk in a small bowl until combined.
 Stir yoghurt mixture into flour mixture until combined.
-Knead dough until smooth.
-Roll out between 2 sheets of baking paper to make a 30cm disc.
-Line prepared tin with pastry, allowing it to hang 5cm over the edge.
+Knead dough on a lightly floureds urface until smooth.
+Roll out on floured surface to make a 28 cm round.
+Line prepared tin with pastry, allowing it to hang over the edge.
 Fill with apple mixture.

-- Cover filling with puff pastry disc, pressing the edges to seal.
-Trim edge.
-Decorate pie top with pastry leaves.
+- Cover filling with puff pastry round, pressing the edge to seal.
+Trim edges, then decorate pie top with pastry leaves.
 Brush with remaining milk and sprinkle with raw sugar.
-Bake for 55 minutes or until the pastry is golden and puffed.
+Bake for 40–45 minutes or until the pastry is golden and puffed.
 Serve pie warm or at room temperature.